cxsquared/hxyarn/README.md

 ## TODO

 - Shortcut option support
-- Formated lines
+- Formatted lines
 - More Tests
-- Stop using regex for laguage parsing ¯\\_(ツ)_/¯
+- Stop using regex for language parsing ¯\\_(ツ)_/¯
-- Probably a lot more but I haven't actaully started using this in a project
+- Probably a lot more but I haven't actually started using this in a project